TranslationalML/pacsifier/README.md

 - If a line in a csv file contains an empty string on a particular columns, then, the query will not include the attribute corresponding to the column in question.
 - The querying does not accept the value `*` alone on any attribute.
 However it can be used as a wildcard if other characters are provided, e.g. `ProtocolName` could be set to `BEAT_SelfNav*`
 - the Series folders are named after the Series Description of its images.
 However, it may happen that a dicom image has no SeriesDescription stored.
 In that case, the image will be stored within a folder called No_series_description.

+## Config file

+The config file is a json file that must include exactly these keys:
+- `server_ip`: PACS server IP address
+- `port`: PACS server port number
+- `server_AET`: PACS server application entity title
+- `AET`: current station application entity title
+- `move_AET`: the AET of the remote move destination
+- `move_port`: port number to use on the move destination (local) to receive images (C-MOVE destination)
+- `batch_size` : The number of series to be downloaded before sleeping for a while.
+- `batch_wait_time` : sleep time after each batch_size number of series is downloaded.

+The AET and corresponding IP of the workstation should be declared on Carestream, including the storeable attribute.

 ### Examples